-- 6.10 A structural and/or condition survey may be required to assess whether the historic building is capable of conversion without significant rebuilding, and/or whether certain proposed works are appropriate and how they can be carried out sympathetically. - 6.11 All surveys need to be undertaken by an appropriately trained and experienced professional and submitted with the planning application.
-In the case of heritage assets we advise that applicants engage the services of professionals with proven conservation credentials, for example those on the Conservation Accreditation Register for Engineers (CARE).
+- 6.11 A structural and/or condition survey may be required to assess whether the historic building is capable of conversion without significant rebuilding, and/or whether certain proposed works are appropriate and how they can be carried out sympathetically. - 6.12 All surveys should be undertaken by an appropriately trained and experienced professional and submitted with the planning application.
+In the case of, listed (or very significant non-designated) buildings we advise that applicants engage the services of professionals with proven conservation credentials, for example those on the Conservation Accreditation Register for Engineers (CARE).